merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/07_Multiple_Mode_Scenarios.md

 **Table 5.6.
 Results for the scenario 1**

-Since Force No Backorders for Cart is set to No and Force No Backorders for Cart Item is set to No, the item A will be delivered from the Kansas City warehouse, despite the fact that the item A quantity at this depot (available quantity: 8) doesn’t satisfy the required conditions (required quantity: 10).
+Since "Force No Backorders for Cart" is set to No and Force No Backorders for Cart Item is set to No, the item A will be delivered from the Kansas City warehouse, despite the fact that the item A quantity at this depot (available quantity: 8) doesn’t satisfy the required conditions (required quantity: 10).
 The item B order will be fulfilled from the warehouse in Denver (available quantity: 10; required quantity 8).

 #### Scenario 2